Cast Members, Family and Special Guests

 Ronnie Schell

-Ronnie Schell will be a special guest at the inaugural Mayberry Comes to Scottsburg.
+We’re thrilled that Ronnie Schell will be returning to Mayberry Comes to Scottsburg.
 An actor and stand-up comedian for more than six decades, Ronnie is best known for his role in the Mayberry spinoff “Gomer Pyle-USMC” as Gomer’s buddy, Duke Slater.
 Ronnie played Duke for the first three seasons then left to star in his own sitcom, “Good Morning, World” where he played a disc jockey along with co-star Goldie Hawn.
 He returned to “USMC” for its fifth and final season.

 Ronnie also appeared in guest roles in two episodes of “The Andy Griffith Show,” first as the exasperated director of the Foster Furniture Polish commercial that was supposed to use Aunt Bee as a spokeswoman and again as Bernie, the furrier, when Emmett was trying to find an affordable luxury anniversary gift for his wife.